Making Education Relevant and Interactive through Technology (MERIT)

 [**Program funding specifies that stipends are offered only to California teachers]

-Participants who complete all the requirements of the two-week Summer Institute receive 5 Foothill College continuing education units, a $750 stipend and a technology tool to enhance their projects.
-All incentives are designed to support the ongoing integration of technology into the curriculum, and by following through with fall and winter academic classes, training, activities, and project implementation, participants will receive an additional $750 stipend in March of the year following the Summer Institute.
+Participants who complete all the requirements of the two-week Summer Institute receive 5 Foothill College quarter units (continuing education units), a $600 stipend and a technology tool to enhance their projects.
+All incentives are designed to support the ongoing integration of technology into the curriculum, and by following through with fall and winter academic classes, training, activities, and project implementation, participants will receive an additional $600 stipend in March of the year following the Summer Institute.
 These activities include helping other teachers learn to integrate technology meaningfully and therefore allowing the benefits of the MERIT Program to spread well beyond the classrooms of the participants.

-To see a graphic overview of the MERIT Program, view or download the MERIT 2015 Program Summary document in the attachments section below.
+To see a graphic overview of the MERIT Program, view or download the MERIT2016_Flowchart document in the attachments section below.
 Also, check out these pages in this site:

 Requirements and Application